 As used in Georgia law, 'Money transmission,' 'transmit money,' or 'transmission of money' means engaging in the business of receiving money or monetary value for transmission or transmitting money or monetary value within the United States or to locations abroad by any and all means, including, but not limited to, an order, wire, facsimile, or electronic transfer.
 The term does not include closed-loop transactions.

 If a person is receiving money for transmission on behalf of another person or persons, they will need to be licensed.
 If a person were sending money on their own behalf, they would not need to be licensed.

-Money transmitters and sale of check and money order companies operating in Georgia should be licensed with the Department.
+Money transmitters and sellers-issuers of payment instruments operating in Georgia should be licensed with the Department.
 There are certain entities, however, that are exempt from licensing requirements.